dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 [^6]: We use CPI instead of time per instruction since we assume that the CPU frequency does not change during the experiments.
 [^7]: AMD documentation [@QoSAMD] rather uses the term L3 Cache Conversion Factor, which can be determined with the `cpuid` instruction.
 [^8]: We used a mask to count only L3 Misses, specifically, `L3Event[0x0300C00000400104]`.
+[^9]: We used subevents `MemIoRemote` and `MemIoLocal`, that count demand data cache fills from DRAM or IO connected in remote/local NUMA node.